fowzy/4883-PT-Alsaud/Assignments/A06/README.md

     a sequence of **integers** (n>0).
 Jolly jumper if the absolute values of the difference btwn successive elements take on all the values 1 through n-1.
 For intance, 1   4   2   3
     ...
 (READ THE PDF)
+    Solved this in two different way by using vectors which is not efficinet solution and it's slow as well, so I did and made a better solution by using set and arrays.

 ### Files  :